 Habitat

 Velvet swimming crabs are available in large numbers throughout European waters.
-You can find them in Ireland and UK coastlines, particularly in places where there are rocky and broken grounds.
+They are found in Ireland and UK coastlines, particularly in places where there are rocky and broken grounds.

 Diet

-Do you recall that the velvet crab uses its rear-most legs to feed?
-Yes, they enable the crab to catch swimming prey.
+The rear-most legs enable the crab to catch swimming prey.
 Some of these prey are fish and prawns.
 At the same time, velvet crabs use these legs to munch on sea snails, clams, worms, and other easier catches.

 Other than that, these crabs can feed on dead animals whenever they don’t catch their prey.